Asclepias syriaca: Cultivation

-A. syriaca can become invasive.
-It spreads aggressively from rhizomes and may not be suited to small gardens and formalized plantings.
+A. syriaca can become aggressive.
+It spreads from propagative roots and may not be suited to small gardens and formalized plantings.
 The plant is winter hardy in USDA zones 3–9; it has a preference for moist but well drained soils, but is tolerant of dry conditions and clay soils.
+Although A. syriaca grows best in full sun, it can tolerate light shade but may produce fewer flowers under such conditions.
 It is ideal in semi-dry places where it can spread without presenting problems for other ornamental species.

 Monarch Watch provides information on rearing monarchs and their host plants.
 Efforts to restore falling monarch butterfly populations by establishing butterfly gardens and monarch migratory "waystations" require particular attention to the target species' food preferences and population cycles, as well to the conditions needed to propagate and maintain their food plants.

-In the northeastern United States, monarch reproduction peaks in late summer when most of the plant's leaves are old and tough.
-Plants that are mowed or cut back in June – August regrow rapidly from their rhizomes in time for peak monarch egg-laying, when reproducing female monarchs have a preference for quickly-growing A. syriaca shoots whose foliage is tender and soft.
+In the northeastern United States, monarch reproduction peaks in late summer when most A. syriaca leaves are old and tough.
+Plants that are mowed or cut back in June – August regrow rapidly from their roots in time for peak monarch egg-laying, when reproducing females have a preference for quickly-growing shoots whose foliage is tender and soft.

-A. syriaca is easily propagated by both seed and rhizome cuttings.
+A. syriaca can be grown from seeds and propagative root cuttings.
+A U.S. Department of Agriculture conservation planting guide for Maryland recommends that, for optimum wildlife and pollinator habitat in mesic sites, a seed mix containing 30 seeds for each square foot of planting area should have 17.0% A. syriaca by weight and 6.0% by seed.
 The plant's seeds require a period of cold treatment (cold stratification) before they will germinate.

 To protect seeds from washing away during heavy rains and from seed–eating birds, one can cover the seeds with a light fabric or with an 0.5 in layer of straw mulch.
 However, mulch acts as an insulator.
 Thicker layers of mulch can prevent seeds from germinating if they prevent soil temperatures from rising enough when winter ends.
 Further, few seedlings can push through a thick layer of mulch.
 Both seedlings and cuttings will usually bloom in their second year, although cuttings will occasionally bloom during their first year.

-The nonnative Aphis nerii (oleander aphid) can become abundant on milkweed shoots.